nio23/MyCookApp/README.md

 # MyCookApp
 A cook recipe application based on MVVM architecture pattern.

--ViewModel
+- ViewModel
--LiveData
+- LiveData
--Repository
+- Repository
--Room
+- Room

-##Application provides the below actions
+## Application provides the below actions
--Read a local persisten recipe
+- Read a local persisten recipe
--Create a new recipe
+- Create a new recipe
--Edit
+- Edit
--Delete
+- Delete